Carbohydrates: How carbs fit into a healthy diet

 Some evidence suggests that whole grains and dietary fiber from whole foods help reduce your risk of cardiovascular diseases.
 Fiber may also protect against obesity and type 2 diabetes.
 Fiber is also essential for optimal digestive health.

 - Choose whole grains.
-Whole grains are better sources than refined grains of fiber and other important nutrients, such as B vitamins.
+Whole grains are better sources of fiber and other important nutrients, such as selenium, potassium and magnesium, than are refined grains.
 Refined grains go through a process that strips out parts of the grain — along with some of the nutrients and fiber.